Head of Content

 Section 106 agreements refer to planning obligations imposed on property developments by local planning authorities.

-These obligations can significantly impact the process of buying, selling, and maintaining a property.
+These obligations can impact the process of buying, selling, and maintaining a property.
 The agreements are essentially restrictive covenants set by the local council, with the intent of regulating the use and development of land in specific ways.
 It's important to note that the restrictions and obligations under Section 106 agreements can vary significantly based on the specifics of the development and the requirements of the local planning authority.

 They offer expert advice and help buyers understand the implications of Section 106 on their potential purchase.
 Consulting with a knowledgeable mortgage broker is advisable to fully grasp the intricacies of the agreement and its impact on the mortgage process.